systats/systats.eu/content/sentiment.md

 * Models (Keras):
     + **GloVe** stands for *Global Vectors for Word Representation*.
 It's a popular embedding method based on factorizing a matrix of word co-occurrence statistics.
     + **CNN** stands for Convolutional Neural Network that originated from computer vision that takes words as inputs instead of pixels.
 * N-grams: A bi-gram is the cooccurance of two words in a sequence.
 Respectively a uni-gram is a single word and a N-gram can have N words in a sequence.
 This value indicates the window size around a given word.
 Thereby the context will be dynamically considered during the sentiment prediction of a word.
+Thereby we see which word sequences the model has learned.
+The classifier was originally trained on whole sequences up to 40 words.
 * Examples (the user text input should be empty):
-    + Article about Angela **Merkel** was taken from [Cicero.](https://www.cicero.de/innenpolitik/angela-merkel-bundeskanzlerin-befragung-abgeordnete-untersuchungsausschuss-fluechtlinge-lindner-grosse-koalition)
+    + Article about Angela **Merkel** is taken from [Cicero.](https://www.cicero.de/innenpolitik/angela-merkel-bundeskanzlerin-befragung-abgeordnete-untersuchungsausschuss-fluechtlinge-lindner-grosse-koalition)
-    + Article about Horst **Seehofer** was taken from [Spiegel.](http://www.spiegel.de/politik/deutschland/horst-seehofer-ein-tragischer-fall-kommentar-a-1217881.html)
+    + Article about Horst **Seehofer** is taken from [Spiegel.](http://www.spiegel.de/politik/deutschland/horst-seehofer-ein-tragischer-fall-kommentar-a-1217881.html)
-    + Article about Alexander **Gauland** was taken from [Cicero.](https://www.cicero.de/afd-rede-gauland-junge-alternative-holocaust)
+    + Article about Alexander **Gauland** is taken from [Cicero.](https://www.cicero.de/afd-rede-gauland-junge-alternative-holocaust)
+    + Article about Joachim **Löw** is taken from [Spiegel.](https://www.cicero.de/afd-rede-gauland-junge-alternative-holocaust)